-My ex and I alternate every thanksgiving.
+My ex and I alternate every Thanksgiving.
 This year it is my holiday.
-My boyfriend and I had planned to have thanksgiving with his family and friends this year and they are coming to our house.
+My boyfriend and I had planned to have Thanksgiving with his family and friends this year and they are coming to our house.
 I would like my sons (14 and 7) to spend the holiday with them and their little sister.

+However my ex's sister and brother have kids (their cousins) that they are close to.
 The kids are bugging me to let them go over to their house after they spend some time with me so they can go to their thanksgiving because 'my boyfriend's family is boring and weird'??

 My 7 year old told me that my boyfriend's friends are also weird and ask him weird questions like 'why does he have both a tablet and a nintendo switch'.
 My 7 year old is fine with my boyfriend though and my bf is involved with the kids and watches them and takes them to school for me when I work.

+Anyway Thanksgiving is a time for family in my mind, and they spent last year's Thanksgiving with their dad's family and cousins.
 I told them no, they cannot go and they are to spend the entire day with me and my boyfriend.
 Now my older son is throwing a fit and saying he is just going to go to his room and not come out.
 My younger son is fine.
 AITA?

 nerdypenguinvibes76 writes: